arximboldi/lager/doc/architecture.rst

 The main component provided by the library is the :cpp:class:`lager::store`.
-You make one by providing an action type, the initial model state, the reducer, and the draw function, and the event loop interface.
+You make one by providing an action type, the initial model state, the reducer, the draw function, and the event loop interface.
 The *store* will then provide a thread-safe :cpp:func:`dispatch() <lager::store::dispatch>` method that can be used to inject actions in the system.
-It will then evaluate the *reducer* in the event-loop, and trigger a redraw.
+Whenever it receives an action, it will evaluate the *reducer* in the event-loop to update the state, and trigger a redraw.

 Main loop
 ~~~~~~~~~

-With these components, we can finally implement the `main()` method of
+With these components, we can finally implement the ``main()``
-our application:
+procedure of our application:

 .. code-block:: c++